 They whiz down the hill, rosy-cheeked and squealing, sometimes making it to the bottom and sometimes not, their sleds in one direction, their giggling bodies in another.
 No matter.
 Up again they go, running (or riding) to the top.
 The magical mixture of snow, cold air, velocity, and the unknown makes snow sledding and tubing endlessly enticing; skiing is great, but sometimes there's nothing quite like sledding.
-And lucky us: even though we live in Southern California we can still partake in this splendid winter adventure.
+And lucky us: even though we live in Southern California (where sleds are more often used on sand), we can still partake in this splendid winter adventure.

 - Wear layers so that you can start warm and peel off clothing as needed.
 Waterproof clothing is best.

 - Bring a change of clothes; sledding and tubing can make for wet clothing.

 - Wear sunscreen.
 UVB rays are stronger the higher the elevation.
 Even though it may be cold outside, the winter sun still reaches your skin.